-We classified 13 MBSF indicators as "low prevalence" conditions because of the relatively high frequency of censoring required for reporting these indicators for the 160 high prevalence geographic areas described above.
+We classified 5 MBSF indicators as "low prevalence" conditions because of the relatively high frequency of censoring required for reporting these indicators for the 160 high prevalence geographic areas described above.
 Nearly all of the low prevalence conditions were disabling mental health conditions.
-For low prevalence conditions (endometrial cancer, colorectal cancer, lung cancer, traumatic brain injury, bipolar disorder, personality disorder, blindness and visual impairments, post-traumatic stress disorder (PTSD), leukemias and other lymphomas, epilepsy, mobility impairments, migraine/chronic headache, schizophrenia and other psychotic disorders) we defined 104 larger geographic areas (see map below) by selective spatial aggregation of adjacent high prevalence geographic areas.
+For low prevalence conditions (endometrial cancer, colorectal cancer, lung cancer, post-traumatic stress disorder (PTSD), migraine/chronic headache, schizophrenia and other psychotic disorders) we defined 104 larger geographic areas (see Figure 6) by selective spatial aggregation of adjacent high prevalence geographic areas.
 Decisions about which high prevalence areas to combine were based on the same goals which guided the spatial aggregation of individual towns into high prevalence geographic areas, namely, relatively homogeneous geographic areas with respect to population socioeconomic status and race/ethnicity.
-Due to the sparse population of selected low prevalence conditions, there are additional aggregated towns.
-For example, Naugatuck and Prospect are combined for estimation of one indicator, PTSD.
-Also, Colchester, East Hampton, Hebron, Marlborough, and Portland are combined for estimation of two indicators (PTSD and blindness).
-East Lyme, Lyme, and Old Lyme are combined for estimation of two indicators (PTSD and blindness).
 The resulting low prevalence geographic areas are generally relatively homogeneous.
 However, in a few instances it was not possible to combine areas with very similar populations without violating the requirement that the combined communities be adjacent to each other, and some heterogeneity exists.
 The same rate is reported in community profiles of all towns or neighborhoods grouped together for low prevalence geographic areas.
+Due to the low sample size of % 65+ with endometrial cancer and PTSD, these conditions were reported at the town level for New Haven Area 1 neighborhood, and Hartford Area 1 and 2.